wassupjay/Instruction-Set-Architecture-Simulator-using-Python-and-Tkinter/README.md

 - GUI Application: Built with tkinter for easy interaction.
 - Supports Basic Operations: Includes `ADD`, `SUB`, `MUL`, `DIV`, `MOV`, and `HALT`.
-- Real-Time Execution**: Execute instructions and see the results immediately.
+- Real-Time Execution: Execute instructions and see the results immediately.

 ## Prerequisites